tarmolov/tarmolov.github.com/_drafts/bem-calendar.md

 Please pay attention to module name.
 In the first case it is ```i-bem__dom``` but actually it is declared ```label```.
 In the second case I declared the modules with "right" name.
 Why did I declare modules with two different ways?

+Definition depends on how you use the module in your application.

+Search module has been created manually in component search; so, the code would be executed during application initilization.
+Label on the other hand is used latently in form_type_event when I created bemjson for showing form.
+This block should be inited by execting ```DOM.init``` and ```i-bem``` inits only blocks declared in special way, i.e. as ```i-bem__dom``` module.

 ### Testing
+When you work in a big company such as Yandex your application is accurately checked by testing team.
+I am proud to say that we have a unbelievable testing team!
+They are really incredible.
+They can bugs which reproduced very-very tricky way (and sometimes I event litle bit hate them).
+Anyway after such careful check you can calmly publish an application in production.

+However, bem-calendar is not a part of my job and I have not great testers to verify my application.
+Therefore I undertook three steps to create a stable application.

+First step is a linting code with jshint and jscs.
+I have already told you about them in Tools part.
+After this step I have consistent code.
+Good begining.

+Unit testing is a next step.
+In my opinion tests is an important part of your code, i.e. code is not only code but tests, too.
+Using phantomjs to run tests in console or automatically after each commit speed up development and refactoring.

+Honestly, I usually write tests only after I have completed structure (backbone) of an application.
+Anyway without unit tests I cannot guarantee that my application works properly :)

+I think it does not matter what kind of framework you choose for unit testing.
+For instance, I used [mocha](http://visionmedia.github.io/mocha/) + [chai](http://chaijs.com/) + [sinon](http://sinonjs.org/) for bem-calendar.
+Unit testing cannot completely save the day, though.
+They do not test the application in different browsers.

+I have a mac and can test my calendar only in couple browsers and in one operation system.
+First idea was to download virtual machines from [modern.ie](http://www.modern.ie/).
+But I have not much time to test the calendar in all virtual machines.

+So my choice is [BrowserStack](http://www.browserstack.com/) with a wide range of browser and platforms.
+Firstly, this service runs your site in a lot browsers (25 in free version) and [creates screnshot for each of them](http://www.browserstack.com/screenshots/18d918bb9bb188f9df08b436be34835ad01735f7).
+If you notice an error in a screenshot you can run virtual machine in browser and explore in detail.

+I am very lazy and I do not want to do extra actions for testing.
+So I created a special page [calendar-test](http://tarmolov.github.io/bem-calendar/pages/calendar-test/calendar-test.html) where script adds event and opens popups.
+Now I can [quickly verify work of my application](http://www.browserstack.com/screenshots/0742d8374fe1836f15e8774719e465a2adade766).

+Linting code, unit testing, and browserStack help you to make an application very stable.

 ### Continuous integration (CI)